 The College of Corpus Christi and the Blessed Virgin Mary in the University of Cambridge is a corporate body comprising the Master, the Fellows and the Scholars whose registered address is Trumpington Street, Cambridge, CB2 1RH.
-It was an exempt charity until 12th August 2010 when the College became a registered charity with the Charities Commission, charity registration number 1137453.
+The College is a registered charity (registered number 1137453) and is subject to regulation by the Charity Commission for England and Wales.
 The charity trustees of the College are the members of the Governing Body, being its Official Fellows, appointed by the Governing Body in accordance with the Statutes of the College.